-One thing is sure – the common Indo-European heritage in terms of language, religion, and culture in general, cannot be denied.
+One thing is certain – the common Indo-European heritage in terms of language, religion, and culture in general, cannot be denied.
 Today, the territory of these ancient nomadic tribes is populated by Mongolian, Turkic and Slavic nations.
 Was the situation very different a few thousand years ago?

 In some of the previous articles, we have already discussed numerous linguistic and religious parallels between Slavs and India.
 Now we will try to pinpoint some of the possible tribes.

 Rigveda mentions the tribe Krivi on more than one occasion.
 However, very little is known on their identity.
 Even their name is a bit of a mystery.